Menu:

 The Stadivari is to the left.

-The players were Bernt Lysell, concert master of the Swedish Radio Orchestra in Stockholm and Per Sandklef, principal of the second violin in the same orchestra.
+The players were Bernt Lysell, concert master of the Swedish Radio Symphony Orchestra in Stockholm and Per Sandklef, principal of the second violin in the same orchestra.
 The violins were played two rounds by each player.
 Different excerpts were used each time (Bach, Bruch and Sibelius)

 The jury was mainly consisting of string teachers who's annual meeting was held at the same occasion.
 These people can be said to be frequent concert listeners as well as having an university education on stringed instruments.
 The jury could not see the instruments when the played because the stage were held in darkness.